EndPointCorp/end-point-blog/2022/11/kubernetes-envvar-configmaps-secrets.md

 ```

 - The usage of ConfigMaps in a Pod<br>
-After the creation of configmap, we need to create the Pod’s  YAML that will use the configmap.
-There are two ways to use the environment variables from the configmap.
-It is either to use all of the variables in the configmap or selectively choose which which environment variable to use
+After the creation of ConfigMaps, we need to create the Pod’s  YAML that will use the ConfigMaps.
+There are two ways to use the environment variables from the ConfigMaps.
+It is either to use all of the variables in the ConfigMaps or selectively choose which which environment variable to use

 1. To use all of the environment variables from the ConfigMaps<br>